Skip to main content

 2. Select Business Rollout - Rolling out products.

-5. Select Perform the rollout for the current account.
+5. Instead of selecting a PosOperator, choose Perform the rollout for the current account on top.

-6. Tick the desired outlet where you would like to roll out the Middleware.
+6. Tick the desired outlet where you would like to roll out the product.

 7. Click Submit Selection.